COVID-19 Vaccination Programme questions and answers

 21. I’ve had COVID-19 already/tested positive for antibodies, do I need to be vaccinated?

-Vaccines also produce a much stronger response from our immune system when compared to the response seen after COVID-19 infection alone.
+Vaccines produce a much stronger response from our immune system when compared to the response seen after COVID-19 infection alone.

 There are some treatments that have been proven to make a difference, for example the antiviral drug, Remdesivir, can reduce the length of illness.
 Two steroid drugs, dexamethasone and hydrocortisone, have been shown to save lives but only in people who are seriously ill in hospital.